didi/cube-ui/document/components/docs/en-US/scroll.md

   **7. Horizontal nested scrolls - Horizontal Scrolls**

   You can also implement horizontal nested scrolling.
 In this example, we also set `nestMode` to `free`.
 Different from `native` mode, in `free` mode, as long as the boundary is triggered during the inner scrolling process, the outer scroll will be started.
 In the `native` mode, it is only when the scrolling starts to determine whether it reaches the boundary, which is consistent with the browser's native nested scrolling.
+The complete sample code is [here](https://github.com/didi/cube-ui/blob/master/example/pages/scroll/horizontal-scrolls.vue)

   ```html
   <cube-scroll